valouz23/hero-slayer-game/tests.md

   - should launch a fight where the hero starts attacking
   - should stop the fight when one of the opponents is dead and the other should still be alive
   - should add gold to the dragon's lair if it won the fight
+  - should increase number of turns when dragon and hero have each attacked once
+  - should decrease currentCooldown of dragon each turn

 Cas d'erreur :
   -